W. H. F. Lee: Early military career

-Lee followed in his father's footsteps after graduation, entering the United States Army in 1857 as a second lieutenant.
+A failure at Harvard, he dropped out in 1857 and "gladly seized the chance of escape by accepting a commission offered him by General Winfield Scott in the force then being organised against the Mormons.
+He asked Adams to write his letter of acceptance."
+He entered the United States Army in 1857 as a second lieutenant.
 He served with the 6th U.S. Infantry under Albert Sidney Johnston, and participated in the Utah War against the Mormons.

 Planter

 In 1859, Lee resigned from the U.S. Army to operate his White House Plantation, on the south shore of the Pamunkey River, in New Kent County, Virginia.

 Civil War

 With the outbreak of the Civil War, Lee was commissioned as a captain in the Confederate Army cavalry and was soon promoted to major.
 He initially served as a cavalry commander for Brig.
 Gen. William Loring in the mountains of western Virginia during his father's Western Virginia Campaign.
 Loring's forces were transferred to the lower Shenandoah Valley and the command of Stonewall Jackson in late 1861 and occupied the town of Romney in early 1862.
 Lee was soon after assigned to the command of Maj.
 Gen. J.E.B.
 Stuart, who was leading the cavalry forces for Joseph E. Johnston's Army of Northern Virginia, in the Peninsula Campaign.
 After joining Stuart, Rooney Lee's regiment participated in Stuart's first ride around the Union army, as well as the subsequent Seven Days Battles around Richmond.
 During this time, Rooney's nearby White House plantation was burned to the ground, and his son Robert died of typhoid fever.

 During the Northern Virginia Campaign, Rooney played a leading role in Stuart's well-crafted attack on General John Pope's supply base at Catlett's Station on August 22, 1862, capturing a paymaster's safe full of Yankee greenbacks.
 His cavalry regiment was assigned to the brigade of Brig.
 Gen. Fitzhugh Lee, his cousin, for the Maryland Campaign.
 Following the Battle of South Mountain, Lee was knocked unconscious after a horse fell from under him, and was unable to participate in the Battle of Antietam.
 Upon his recovery, he temporarily commanded Fitzhugh Lee's cavalry brigade in Stuart's Chambersburg Raid, his conduct earning him promotion to brigadier general.
 He then commanded the 3rd Brigade of Stuart's Cavalry Division at the Battles of Fredericksburg mere weeks after the death of his infant daughter.
+Lee's brigade would play a role in the December 27-29, 1862 Christmas Raids of Union supply depots in Virginia.
 During the Battle of Chancellorsville the following year, Lee was detached from Stuart's cavalry to defend against Stoneman's 1863 Raid.